Aside from the regular salary we receive every month, some ships provide extra income opportunities for their crew.

 8. De-slopping

 Since dirty water with oil is not allowed overboard, they are stored in tanks called slop tanks.
-They have other names too like retention tank, residual tank, wash water tank and drain tank.
+They have other names too like retention tank, residual tank, wash water tank, and drain tank.

 Again, the amount given to the concerned party depends on many factors to which only the Master and Chief Mate can decide.
-But $50.00 to $100.00 cash would be a very nice extra cash for the deck crew.

 9. De-sludging